clojure-cookbook/clojure-cookbook/CONTRIBUTING.md

 ---

-**NOTE: As of 2013-10-11 we are *not* soliciting any new recipe submissions.
-At this point Luke and I are editing the book for publication.**
+**NOTE: As of 2014-01-10 we are *not* soliciting any new recipe submissions.
+We are now working with O'Reilly to prepare the book for final publication.**

-We will begin accepting whole recipes again in the middle of December once we have shipped a completed manuscript to O'Reilly.
+We will begin accepting whole recipes again once the book is published and we can begin working on the online resource complimentary to the print book.

 ---